Others about my work:

 Me about my work:

 The relationship between sculpture and image is very exciting for me.
-Some of my works make a clear distinction between image and image carrier but combine both in one object.
-Some of my works are translations of drawings into space, and still others are embodied drawings and pictures.
-The respective visual references are closely linked to the object and its cultural connotations with which they appear.
-Often these are images that show a specific process.
+Some of my works clearly differentiate between image and image carrier but combine both in one object, still others are embodied drawings and images.
+The respective visual references are closely linked to the object and its cultural connotations with which they appear together.
+Often these are images that show a process.
 On the other hand, I also use narrative, concrete images that then merge with the material.

 Copyright ©Laura Franzmann 2019 - 2021